 Today’s health care professionals have many ways to seek information on medical and pharmaceutical knowledge through multiple channels from calling a peer to self-serve information in dedicated medical tools.
 As a pharmaceutical provider company, we are constantly challenged to provide consistent and timely information in all these preferred channels.
 This leads to our journey to be able to create well-modelled adaptive content which is an innovative way to create content once and reuse everywhere.

-In this session, we will explore Lilly Medical Information organization’s adaptive content journey including best practices and challenges, transforming people, process and technologies.
+In this session, we will explore Lilly Medical Information organisation’s adaptive content journey including best practices and challenges, transforming people, process and technologies.

-The workshop will learn participants not only these key points, but also the road to developing a Customer Loyalty Canvas.
-This canvas, which has been used in digital projects for the past 6 years, helps multidisciplinary teams delivering real value to customers.
+The Job Canvas, which has been used in digital projects for the past 6 years, helps multidisciplinary teams delivering real value to customers.
 It can also be described as the perfect sprint 0 – it provides the groundwork for prioritising the backlog in agile development cycles.

 Bringing the organisational changes required to roll out an omnichannel strategy can be a complex mess to handle.
 Developing a shared vision, shifting mindsets, establishing the right level of standards and processes - these are the challenges we will address through collaborative group activities.

 Enterprise organizations are now striving to deliver consistent omnichannel experiences across their various industries, regions, target personas, and social networks.
 But is any of this content actually resonating with their customers?

 Reaching customers across various touchpoints with messages they actually need requires organizations to evolve all their campaigns and content to be more customer-centric.
 In this session, we will explore solutions and strategies for how you can easily manage such a new operating model across your entire content lifecycle.